|

 Classification systems have been developed to

-help grade the severity of concussion, and by so doing help
+help grade the severity of concussion, and by so doing help determine and

 guide time to return to contact sports.
 There are numerous grading schemes